Several folk have noticed this phrase appearing a lot on my website. I have been asked what it means in English.

 I am not in control ….I am powerless ….
 I am weak …… I am a failure.

-Compare that with some positive cognitions (or affirmations, as they can be known).
+Compare that with some positive cognitions (or affirmations, as they can be known), such as:

 I deserve love.